ColinWalker98/nato/README.md

 ### Infrastructure
 - Infrastructure will be deployed on the AWS Cloud provider.
 - Infrastructure resides in a public subnet.
 At first, the desire was to place the application and database instance in a private subnet.
 However, this would require a NAT gateway to allow internet access from these instances.
 Therefore, in order to reduce personal costs, I have placed the instances in a public subnet.
+- Besides the application and database instance, I have provisioned a jumphost instance which is used to provide SSH port 22 access to the application and database servers.
+By doing this we refuse any direct access to the application and database instances.
+- Additionally, A loadbalancer is deployed to serve as entrypoint to the application for HTTP 80 traffic.
 - Access to the instances has been restricted by utilising AWS Security Groups as follows;
   - Loadbalancer is accessible
     - from the internet on HTTP port 80 (HTTPS 443 was not used as I did not provision the required certificate for tls validation).